mathew-fleisch/bashbot/examples/version/README.md

 ## Bashbot script

 The [get-version.sh](get-version.sh) first checks to see if Bashbot is already available via `$PATH` and prints that version, if possible.
 Next, if the binary is being run from the `./bin` directory, this script will grab the correct os/architecture from `uname` and attempt to print that version.
-If both of those methods fail, a [Makefile](../../Makefile) target (`run-version`) is executed, provided the Makefile and go source exists.
+If both of those methods fail, a [Makefile](../../Makefile) target (`go-version`) is executed, provided the Makefile and go source exists.
 If all of those methods are unsuccessful, an error message is returned to slack that the version could not be determined.

 ***Note: `exit 0` is used in success/failure states to ensure error messages are returned to slack.
 If `exit 1` is used for error states, a generic error message is returned to slack and `stderr` is suppressed.***